balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 ## Decentralized Groups

-A decentralized group is characterized by the absence of a central authority attribute in the GMBC genesis block and therefore the absence of a permanent member within the group through which GMBC and GK objects may be exchanged.
+A decentralized group is characterized by the absence of a curator attribute in the GMBC genesis block and therefore the absence of a permanent member within the group through which GMBC and GK objects may be exchanged.
 In a decentralized group these objects may instead be exchanged either in-band through the group communications resource itself, or through in-band references to external repositories within which GMBC and GK objects are stored.
 Both the GMBC and GK objects are designed to be hardened against tampering and protect sensitive data such that they may be reasonably exchanged through either public or private transports and stores.

 ## Centralized Groups

-A centralized group is characterized by the presence of a central authority attribute in the GMBC genesis block.
-The central authority attribute identifies an entity by its acct URI {{RFC7565}} and declares that entity as a permanent member of the group which will serve as a facilitator for the exchange of GMBC and GK objects among all group members.
-In particular, a central authority will respond to the following types of requests from other entities.
-Note that the means by which these operations are carried out between members and the central authority is out of scope for this document.
+A centralized group is characterized by the presence of a curator attribute in the GMBC genesis block.
+The curator attribute identifies an entity by its acct URI {{RFC7565}} and declares that entity as a permanent member of the group which will serve as a facilitator for the exchange of GMBC and GK objects among all group members.
+In particular, a curator will respond to the following types of requests from other entities.
+Note that the means by which these operations are carried out between members and the curator is out of scope for this document.

 GMBC Post

-> When adding or removing members from a group, a member will submit a new GMBC block to the central authority representing that change.
-The central authority will verify that the block is signed by a member of the group and that the hash attribute of the block represents the hash of the current tail end of the chain.
-If both checks succeed then the central authority will make the new block a permanent part of the GMBC and indicate to the requesting entity that the update was successful.
+> When adding or removing members from a group, a member will submit a new GMBC block to the curator representing that change.
+The curator will verify that the block is signed by a member of the group and that the hash attribute of the block represents the hash of the current tail end of the chain.
+If both checks succeed then the curator will make the new block a permanent part of the GMBC and indicate to the requesting entity that the update was successful.

 GMBC Get

-> Entities may request all or part of the current GMBC from the central authority by providing to the GMBC a hash of the last GMBC block of which they are aware (or 0x0 if they are requesting the entire chain).
+> Entities may request all or part of the current GMBC from the curator by providing to the GMBC a hash of the last GMBC block of which they are aware (or 0x0 if they are requesting the entire chain).

 GMBC Notify (optional)

-> In some deployments it may be desirable for a central authority to immediately multicast GMBC updates to all current members of the group.
+> In some deployments it may be desirable for a curator to immediately multicast GMBC updates to all current members of the group.
 This may be based on either an explicit or automatic/implicit subscription model.

 GK Post

-> Entities may inform the central authority of new GKs which they have generated for the purpose of encrypting data they emit to the group communications resource.
-The central authority will store a received GKs such that it may subsequently service requests for that GK from other members that wish to decrypt these communications.
+> Entities may inform the curator of new GKs which they have generated for the purpose of encrypting data they emit to the group communications resource.
+The curator will store a received GKs such that it may subsequently service requests for that GK from other members that wish to decrypt these communications.

 GK Get

-> Members may request from the central authority GKs which have been generated by other entities.
-In doing so, an entity must indicate the URI of the requested GK and the central authority must verify that the requesting entity was a member of the group at the time the GK was created by processing the GMBC from the genesis block up to and including the block whose hash is indicated in the metadata of the requested GK.
-A successful confirmation of the requesting entity as a member of the group at that point in time will result in the central authority generating a new GK which is in every way identical to the requested GK except that the key material is re-encrypted using the public key of the requesting entity and the GK itself is signed using the central authority's own public entity key.
+> Members may request from the curator GKs which have been generated by other entities.
+In doing so, an entity must indicate the URI of the requested GK and the curator must verify that the requesting entity was a member of the group at the time the GK was created by processing the GMBC from the genesis block up to and including the block whose hash is indicated in the metadata of the requested GK.
+A successful confirmation of the requesting entity as a member of the group at that point in time will result in the curator generating a new GK which is in every way identical to the requested GK except that the key material is re-encrypted using the public key of the requesting entity and the GK itself is signed using the curator's own public entity key.

 # Use Cases

 The following are non-normative examples of how the primitives described in this specification may be employed to facilitate confidential group communications.

-## Unmoderated Group File Sharing
+## Decentralized Group File Sharing

 This use case describes an application that utilizes some third party file sharing service to store confidential information and employs this specification as part of a scheme to secure that confidentiality among the members of self defined group.